evesrzz/evesrzz/README.md

 I'm a current student in the Geographic Information Systems degree program at UNTREF and in the Data Analyst Certification program at Digital House, with a focus on Python.

 I am 24 years old and
 I've been working in areas as Customer Service and Collections for almost 3 years.
-This experiences allowed to develop strong soft skills in communication, typing and problem-solving.
+This experiences allowed me to develop strong soft skills in communication, typing and problem-solving.
 Now, I keen on being part of a company where I can challenge myself and further develop my skills.